 Above: The home’s board-formed concrete bases are reminiscent of seaside bulkheads and piers and the two pavilions that atop them are finished in painted shiplap siding.
 At night, the pavilions become like lanterns as a warm glow illuminates the exposed Alaskan yellow cedar eaves.

-At Right: Here the master bedroom balcony cantilevers out from the building to meet the view.
+At Right: Here the primary bedroom balcony cantilevers out from the building to meet the view.
 Made from Alaskan yellow cedar, the structural floor joists were left exposed and soaring roof eaves protect the space from above.

-Above: The master bathroom features a Japanese ofuro, a soaking bathtub, as well as an open shower with rain shower-style head.
+Above: The primary bathroom features a Japanese ofuro, a soaking bathtub, as well as an open shower with rain shower-style head.
 The view from this perspective is north to the Santa Monica Mountains and Malibu.

 At Right: A mitered glass corner window in the master bedroom frames the view of the Manhattan Beach Pier.
 Bronze louvers offer sun control on the southern façade.
 The warm wood of the columns and light cove is Alaskan yellow cedar.

 Below: A relaxation room with blackout shades overlooks the private courtyard.
 The living room and dining room is visible below.
 Here again a warm glow emanates from the building and illuminates the soaring roof eaves.

 Let us help tell yours.